F O R M L A B

 Visiting Scholar in Visual Culture and Art History, Columbia University, New York

 Visiting Faculty in Art and Art History, Renmin University, Beijing

 Fulbright-Hays US Public Diplomacy Award Mongolia and China

 American Center for Mongolian Studies Field Research Fellow, Mongolia

 Japan Ministry of Education and Culture (Monbusho) Scholar in Asian Art, Japan

 He is visiting professor of art history at Renmin University of China (RUC), School of Art, Beijing and visiting faculty on the Peking University Creative Industries Summer Program, Beijing.
 As US Department of State sponsored Research Fellow on Higher Education he is building models for inter-university cooperation between the US and Asia.
 A contemporary visual artist, he is founder of FormLAB, an interdisciplinary model for intercultural artistic cooperation and exhibits in museums and galleries in Asia, Europe and the Americas.
-He is 2019 US Department of State Art and Technology Network Arts Incubator Artist for Sri Lanka.
+He is 2019 US Department of State Art and Technology Network Arts Incubator Artist.

 At Teachers College, Columbia University he explores new curriculum design for practice-led research and the art school of the future.
 He has published in Art in America, Flash Art, Springer and recently to four books: Going Beyond: Art as Adventure, (Cambridge Scholars, UK, 2017); ProjectAnywhere V.1 (Parsons New School, New York, 2016); Draw at Inside Out Art Museum, Beijing (Catalogue, Inside Out Art Museum, Leroy Neiman Foundation, New York, 2016) and contributes an upcoming book on the future models of contemporary art teaching (Critical Practices, New York).